Dorinda Cox: Politics

+Greens (2017–2025)

 Cox stood for the Greens at the 2017 Western Australian state election in the seat of Jandakot.
 She was also the party's candidate at the 2018 Fremantle federal by-election.

 In October 2020, Cox won preselection as the lead candidate on the Greens' Senate ticket in Western Australia at the 2022 federal election, following the decision of incumbent senator Rachel Siewert not to re-contest.
-She defeated former state MP Lynn MacLaren and incumbent state director Sophie Greer in the preselection ballot.
 Siewert chose to resign from the Senate prior to the end of her term, creating a casual vacancy to be filled by Cox in September 2021.
 She would be the first Indigenous woman to represent Western Australia in the Senate and the fifth in federal Parliament.

 Cox was sworn in to the Senate on 18 October 2021.
-Senator Cox took her maiden speech as an opportunity to shine a light on First Nations issues, including cultural heritage, rates of homelessness, deaths in custody, Treaty and family violence.
+She took her maiden speech as an opportunity to shine a light on First Nations issues, including cultural heritage, rates of homelessness, deaths in custody, Treaty and family violence.
 In her first speech to the Senate, Cox also called for a national inquiry into missing and murdered First Nations women.
 In November 2021, Cox secured the support of the Senate to establish a parliamentary inquiry which will examine the policing processes used in First Nations murder and missing persons investigations.

-Cox is the Australian Greens Spokesperson on Mining and Resources, Trade, Tourism, Science, Research and Innovation.
+This committee became the Missing and Murdered First Nations Women and Children Committee as a part of the Legal and Constitutional Affairs References Committee.

+Cox has served as the Greens' spokesperson across a number of portfolios.
+She replaced Lidia Thorpe as the party's spokesperson on First Nations in February 2023, following Thorpe's resignation from the Greens.